hgmnz/flyinghopmachine/source/_posts/2015-08-09-dont-trust-your-ro-water.markdown

 how would that lower the pH this way?
 I don't know, but the store might be hearing from me soon.

 I digress though.
-It's now time to trobleshoot.
+It's now time to troubleshoot.
 I have a few options to work with this water.
 I could:

 * Add Baking Soda, Bicarbonate (HCO<sub>3</sub><sup>-1</sup>) or Calcium